sonic-net/sonic-telemetry/doc/syslogPipeline.md

 # Overview
 ## Purpose:
-To replace the original UDP Proxy syslog pipeline to allow a secure transfer of syslog information from the SONiC device using the streaming telemetry servive to the client.
+To replace the original syslog pipeline to allow a secure transfer of syslog information from the SONiC device using the streaming telemetry servive to the client.

 ## Syslog Extraction Method